Wells Fargo & Company Cuts Sherwin-Williams (NYSE:SHW) Price Target to $250.00

-Sherwin-Williams (NYSE:SHW – Get Rating) had its price target reduced by investment analysts at Wells Fargo & Company from $270.00 to $250.00 in a research note issued to investors on Thursday, The Fly reports.
-Wells Fargo & Company‘s price objective would indicate a potential upside of 7.77% from the company’s current price.
+Sherwin-Williams (NYSE:SHW – Get Rating) had its price objective lowered by Wells Fargo & Company from $270.00 to $250.00 in a research report sent to investors on Thursday morning, The Fly reports.
+Wells Fargo & Company currently has a maintains rating on the specialty chemicals company’s stock.

-SHW has been the topic of a number of other research reports.
-Seaport Res Ptn reissued a “neutral” rating on shares of Sherwin-Williams in a research note on Wednesday, April 20th.
-StockNews.com assumed coverage on Sherwin-Williams in a research note on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Credit Suisse Group cut their price target on Sherwin-Williams from $245.00 to $225.00 in a research note on Thursday.
-Barclays dropped their price objective on Sherwin-Williams from $320.00 to $303.00 in a research note on Monday, May 2nd.
-Finally, Northcoast Research raised Sherwin-Williams from a “neutral” rating to a “buy” rating and set a $300.00 price objective on the stock in a research note on Tuesday, July 12th.
-One research analyst has rated the stock with a sell rating, eleven have issued a hold rating and nine have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $311.55.
+Other equities analysts have also issued research reports about the company.
+Bank of America lowered Sherwin-Williams from a buy rating to a neutral rating and cut their price target for the company from $313.00 to $292.00 in a research note on Wednesday, July 13th.
+Mizuho dropped their price objective on Sherwin-Williams from $310.00 to $294.00 and set a buy rating on the stock in a research report on Thursday, July 14th.
+Deutsche Bank Aktiengesellschaft dropped their price objective on Sherwin-Williams from $315.00 to $275.00 in a research report on Thursday.
+TheStreet raised Sherwin-Williams from a c+ rating to a b- rating in a research report on Monday, May 2nd.
+Finally, Northcoast Research raised Sherwin-Williams from a neutral rating to a buy rating and set a $300.00 price objective on the stock in a research report on Tuesday, July 12th.
+Eight research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of Moderate Buy and an average target price of $305.55.

-In other news, insider Justin T. Binns sold 1,542 shares of the firm’s stock in a transaction dated Monday, May 23rd.
-The stock was sold at an average price of $259.99, for a total value of $400,904.58.
-Following the completion of the transaction, the insider now owns 6,877 shares in the company, valued at approximately $1,787,951.23.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.48% of the stock is owned by corporate insiders.
+In related news, insider Justin T. Binns sold 1,542 shares of Sherwin-Williams stock in a transaction dated Monday, May 23rd.
+The stock was sold at an average price of $259.99, for a total transaction of $400,904.58.
+Following the completion of the sale, the insider now owns 6,877 shares of the company’s stock, valued at $1,787,951.23.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Corporate insiders own 0.48% of the company’s stock.

 Sherwin-Williams Company Profile